larsniet/secret_santa/README.md

 # Secret Santa App

 A modern web application for organizing Secret Santa gift exchanges with your friends, family, or colleagues.
-Built with React, TypeScript, Node.js, and MongoDB.
+Built with React, TypeScript, NestJS, and MongoDB.

 ## Features